 Poultry Street and Bread Street were named for the goods sold there in their early days as part of a market organized by product types.
 On the other hand, Temple Bar is neither a temple nor a bar.
 It was once a gate to the walled City of London, also known as The Square Mile.
 According to the City of London, the word temple was related to the adjacent law courts, and the bar may originally have been a chain barring the gate.
 It was definitely not somewhere to go for a drink.

 But how did Bear Street get its name?
 Or for that matter, Air Street?

-Photo: Illustration with history of the area decorates the Hyde Park Underground Station.
-CT 2012
+Above right: Illustration with history of the area decorates Hyde Park Underground Station.

 This name is a corruption of the French Route du Roi, the King's road.